TristanWebber/garage_monitor/esp_bare_c/README.md

 }
 ```

-So as horrible as this all looks, all it is really doing is:
-- Defining the boundaries of some regions of memory with the `MEMORY` flag (iram for instructions, dram for variables and constants)
-- Telling the linker that the `call_start_cpu0` function needs to be the first code that is executed with the `ENTRY` flag
-- Ensuring the linker places instructions with certain labels in the appropriate part of the memory (eg all text sections are placed in iram_seg)

 Finally, we can put together a Makefile to automate the build process.
-This allows some rather verbose command line instructions to be called with the make commands:
+This allows some rather verbose command line instructions to be called with the make commands.
+This will build a elf file with the gcc riscv32 cross compiler provided by esp-idf, create a .bin image with esptool.py, flash the image to the chip using esptool.py and monitor using cu.
+Nothing magical, but it saves a lot of time and effort.

 ```make
 CFLAGS      ?= -Wall -Wextra -Werror=all \